 Luckily for humankind, email marketing is a popular tool that grows with each year.
 We love receiving interesting and handy emails, don't you?

 Listen up, and don't get us wrong with that.
 Emails are fabulous, and people are ready to read them and build relations with your brand but only when you write good stuff.
 No weird unsolicited emails that might be unethical or even illegal.
 Deal?
 Always ask people if you can send them an email!
 If done right, your readers will get to your brand, purchase stuff, and be happy with your services.
 Friendship always does good.

 Ok, off with theory, and let's check some examples of opt-in emails.
 Here we've gathered some of our favorite ones.
 If you remember other top-notch opt-in email examples, you can write them down in the comment section at the end of this article.
 We would be happy to check out some other great opt-in email marketing works!

 Here's how WordPress asks its visitors to subscribe to their email list.

-What we like about this opt-in example is that it is straight as a pencil in your bag.
+What we like about this opt-in email example is that it is as straight as a pencil.
 You instantly get the idea of why you need to subscribe to their newsletter: WP videos, tutorials, resources, bonuses, and toolkit.
 And, as you can see, they also state that they will send letters once a week, so there is no pressure with subscribing to a 10-letters-per-day business.